 The key message is that the MCA 2005 is not, itself, changed by the current circumstances.
 Nothing in the Coronavirus Act 2020 (for instance) changes the obligations imposed under it.
 However, the Act is having to be applied in a different context, which will require all those involved to think creatively about how to secure its core principles, as well as to be clear (for instance) as to when a particular option is simply not available so that it does not fall for consideration as part of any best interests decision-making process.

-The 39 Essex Chambers Court of Protection team has done a Rapid Response Guidance Note on COVID-19, Social Distancing and Mental Capacity (31 March, updated 14 July), available here.
+The 39 Essex Chambers Court of Protection team has done a Rapid Response Guidance Note on COVID-19, Social Distancing and Mental Capacity (most recently updated on 6 October 2020), available here.
 They have also done a Guidance Note on testing (4 May 2020), available here, and a Guidance Note on vaccination (most recently updated in February 2021) available here.

 Note that this page does not include resources specifically relating to the Court of Protection and COVID-19, as there is a very useful resource page on Mental Health Law Online which is gathering these together.